Little Shop of Horrors poster

 Structural Analysis

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Seymour makes the active choice to feed Audrey II his own blood, crossing the line from innocent plant-keeper to willing enabler of the creature's dark appetite., moving from reaction to action.
+This reveals the protagonist's commitment to Seymour actively chooses to kill Orin to feed the plant.
+Though partially accidental (Orin's mask gets stuck), Seymour makes the conscious decision not to save him, watching him die.
+He crosses into murder and dismembers the body to feed Audrey II., moving from reaction to action.

 The Collapse moment at 70 minutes (75% through) represents the emotional nadir.
-Here, Audrey II devours Audrey.
-Seymour loses the woman he loves, the "whiff of death" literal as his greed and cowardice directly cause her demise., demonstrates the protagonist at their lowest point.
+Here, Audrey II attacks and fatally wounds Audrey (the woman Seymour loves).
+Mushnik is also consumed by the plant.
+Everything Seymour cares about is destroyed.
+The whiff of death is literal - the people he loves most are dying or dead because of his choices., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 Emotional Journey